ds-horizon/delivr-sdk-ota/docs/setup-android.md

 In order to integrate CodePush into your Android project, please perform the following steps:

-### Plugin Installation and Configuration for React Native 0.60 version and above (Android)

 1. In your `android/settings.gradle` file, make the following additions at the end of the file:

     ```gradle